+Tel 0345 330 3030 (Mon to Fri, 9am to 9pm, and Sat and Sun, 10am to 6pm)

+Email helpline@lgbt.foundation

+www.lgbt.foundation

-Tel 0345 330 3030 (Mon to Fri, 10am to 6pm) Email info@lgbt.foundation www.lgbt.foundation Provides a range of services to the LGBT community, including a helpline, email advice and counselling.
+Provides a range of services to the LGBT community, including a helpline, email advice and counselling.
 The website has information on various topics including sexual health, relationships, mental health, community groups and events.